gvwilson/sensibleadventures/nardica/nardica.md

 he added quietly.
 "They were off duty and, um,
 in the dive room with the hatch dogged shut.
-Pure dumb luck there was enough oxygen to keep them alive until someone picked up their distress beacon."
+Pure luck there was enough oxygen to keep them alive until someone picked up their distress beacon."

 Iffy swallowed back nausea.